 Flooded lead-acid batteries that are maintained correctly can last up to 6 years.
 The same goes for AGM batteries.
 Gel batteries can last a little longer, from 10 to 20 years.

 Can I connect different batteries together?

-No. You can only connect batteries of the same type, model, capacity and age.
-The wiring used to connect them must also be of an identical size and length.
+No. You can only connect batteries of the same type, model, capacity, and age.
+The wiring used to connect them must also be of identical size and length.
 They should also be placed together.

-Each type of deep cycle battery has its pros and cons.
-Lithium deep cycle batteries are the most suitable for solar systems in RVs since these are the most powerful, the lightest and smallest.
+Each type of deep-cycle battery has its pros and cons.
+Lithium deep-cycle batteries are the most suitable for solar systems in RVs since these are the most powerful, lightest, and smallest.
 However, their price tag can be a deterrent for those on a stricter budget.